validatedpatterns/patterns-operator/README.md

 oc get applications -A -w
 ```

-### Initialize the secrets vault
+### Load secrets into the vault

-There are two ways to initialize and unseal the vault:
-1) By adding an ExtraParameter in the UI as follows:

- - Name: `clusterGroup.insecureUnsealVaultInsideCluster`
- - Value: `true`

-2) By cloning the pattern's repo locally and running `make vault-init`

-In order to load the secrets out of band into the vault you can copy
+In order to load the secrets out of band into the vault you can copy the
-the `values-secret.yaml.template` inside the pattern's git repo to `~/values-secret.yaml`,
+`values-secret.yaml.template` inside the pattern's git repo to
-edit the secrets at your discretion and then run `make load-secrets`.
+`~/values-secret.yaml`, edit the secrets at your discretion and then run `make
-Otherwise you can access the vault via its network route, login via the root
+load-secrets`.
+Otherwise you can access the vault via its network route, login
-token (contained in the `imperative` namespace in the `vaultkeys` secret or in
+via the root token (contained in the `imperative` namespace in the `vaultkeys`
-the `common/pattern-vault.init` file, depending if you unsealed with
-`insecureUnsealVaultInsideCluster` or via `make vault-init`) and then add the secrets
-via the UI (this approach is a bit more work)
+secret and then add the secrets via the UI (this approach is a bit more work)

 ### Delete the pattern